6 Tips to Survive the Japanese Summer

 Buy it Now ▶ Gatsby Ice-Type Deodorant Spray

-For those who cannot stand the heat very well and only do not feel better with these things, another option is the hiyaron (ヒヤロン).
+For those who cannot stand the heat very well and need extra help, another option is the hiyaron (ヒヤロン).
 The hiyaron work in a way quite similar to the kairo that they use in winter, but in reverse.
-It is a product that you have to give a strong blow to activate, and once it is activated the package cools down quickly (in the same way that the kairo when activated begin to give off heat).
+It’s a product that you have to give a strong blow to activate, and once it’s activated the package cools down quickly.

 ▶ Shop now your hiyaron here and try it!